Published on Feb 9, 2025

 If a school is an academic reach, ensure you are also tracking your academic eligibility and that you will be an initial qualifier depending on the program’s division (ie. NCAA DI, DII, or NAIA).

-Keep in mind that at an athletic reach school, you are unlikely to be strongly recruited, and if they take walk-ons, they are unlikely to get playing time.
+Keep in mind that at an athletic reach school, you are unlikely to be recruited, and if they take walk-ons, you are unlikely to get much playing time.

-You may not know if a school is an athletic reach unless you realistically compare yourself to their current student-athlete roster and the high school students who have recently committed.
+How to gauge whether a school is an athletic reach?
+First, Realistically compare yourself to their current student-athlete roster and the high school students who have recently committed.

 Be sure to ask yourself… are you getting seen live by coaches at that level?
 If you’re not getting seen, are you sending videos, connecting over social media, sending emails, and filling out questionnaires?

-After doing the outreach, an athletic reach school may be non-responsive and may send a polite “no thanks,” or even a generic “thanks for your interest, come to our camps or keep us posted.”
+Second, after completing outreach to the college coaches, an athletic reach school may be non-responsive and may send a polite “no thanks,” or even a generic “thanks for your interest, come to our camps or keep us posted.”
 Also, keep in mind that each sport in college has a different set of rules regarding when a college coach can communicate with recruits.

-An academic best-fit school matches well with your academic profile and your school GPA, course rigor, and test scores match the school’s typical academic requirements for admitted students.
-If you have 30 – 40 schools on your initial list of schools, strive to have at least 10 of those programs classified as an academic best-fit option.
-Academic best-fit schools are not a guarantee, so you should not assume your admission is a slam dunk.
+At an academic best-fit school, typical admission statistics match well with your academic profile and your school GPA, course rigor, and test scores.
+If you have 30 – 40 schools on your initial list of schools, strive to have at least 10 of those programs classified as an academic best fit option.
+Academic best fit schools are not a guarantee for admission, so don’t assume admission is a slam dunk.

 An athletic best-fit school is where you are considered among the top three to five recruits for your class at that particular college program.
 You are likely to get a good amount of playing time off the bat (depending on the sport).
 The coach may offer athletic financial aid if it is available, and you have been personally invited by the coaches for an on-campus visit.

 If there are a few recruits ahead of you on the coach’s list, stay in consistent communication and ensure the coach knows of your strong interest.
+Coaches will be very upfront about their interest if you are a good fit athletically for their program.
 In this scenario, the coach would likely advocate for your application in the admissions process.

 Student-athletes tend to have a very positive experience when they choose to attend a school that falls within their athletic best-fit category.
 Oftentimes, they might feel their peers are on the same competitive level and are inspired to improve, and the competition level and schedule are where they had imagined when looking to play sports at the college level.

-Schools that you would consider an academic safety are ones where your grades and test scores are well above the academic requirements for admission.
-You will likely get merit financial aid offered upon admission at an academic safety school.
-Be sure to look online when researching schools – many publicly list the academic standards required to get automatic merit financial aid.
+Schools that you would consider an academic safety are ones where your grades and test scores (where applicable) are well above the academic requirements for admission.
+You may even get merit financial aid offered upon admission at an academic safety school.
+Be sure to look at program admissions websites when researching schools – many publicly list the academic standards required to get automatic merit financial aid.

 At an academic safety school, you will likely be surrounded by students at your same level of academic rigor and you will have the opportunity to shine!